afd/JavaTutorialQuestions/README.md

 * Recap: focuses on recapping basic imperative concepts of Java: loops, recursion, variables, arrays and enumerations.
 * SimpleObjects: covers basic use of objects (with little or no use of interfaces, inheritance, etc.).
 * Interfaces: covers concepts relating to Java interfaces.
-* Streams: focuses on functional programming features of Java: streams, lambdas and method references.
+* Functional: focuses on functional programming features of Java: streams, lambdas and method references.
 * Inheritance: covers the design and implementation of subclasses.
 * AbstractClasses: focuses on using abstract superclasses to share common state and methods among subclasses.
 * Generics: focuses on building generic containers, and on technical aspects of Java generics.